 Here are some tips to create a study plan to help with HSC stress:

 - Break down each unit into topics, allocating time to each one

 - Read and listen to each summary, creating mind maps, writing practice questions to test yourself later, and discussing concepts with your peers or family may be included in your study plan.

 - Helpful thoughts: It can be helpful for the student to write down a few helpful, realistic thoughts and place these on their desk as prompts to remind their brain to be supportive during this time.
 Whilst motivational statements work well for some students, others benefit from thinking realistically in terms of the ‘most likely’ scenario and developing a back-up plan in the event that things don’t go well.

-If your son, daughter, or a loved one requires some help with strategies or support in managing their study or HSC stress, Creating Change’s resident Clinical Psychologist Dr Bianca Lee is available to assist you through this tough time.
+If your son, daughter, or a loved one requires some help with strategies or support in managing their study or HSC stress, Creating Change’s resident Clinical Psychologist Dr Bianca Heng is available to assist you through this tough time.
 Contact Us today.